Challenge: How to Maximize HRA ROI

 - Identify internal resources: They identified the right internal staff contacts who should follow-up with Moderate and High Risk HRA results.

 - Recruit & train internal resources: They sought and achieved the commitment of the (mostly clinical) staff who would connect with higher risk completions.
 This was challenging as it required time and energy from already busy people.
 Marketing was able to show convince them of the potential value and secure their dedication to the process.

 Phase 2 – Increase quantity and quality of completions

 - Increase non-website entry points: They tested offsite as well.
 They added call to actions to paid search site link extensions.
-Engagement from clicks on the sitelink extensions to an HRA completion was 39% over a six month test.
+Engagement from clicks on the site to an HRA completion was 39% over a six-month test.
 While these both increased the quality and number of the HRAs completed, our team had further to go.
 They developed monthly social and organic campaigns that target the audiences for HRA completions.
 These included Facebook and Google My Business listings.
 Most recently, they added them to LinkedIn with astounding performance.

 Phase 3 – Act more deeply on valuable user data to achieve goals

 - Target users without PCPs: In addition, as an access initiative, their team took notice of the fact that within each HRA, a user must designate if they have a PCP and if they have seen them in the last year.
 In 2019 alone, they had 1,615 users raise their hand saying they didn’t have a PCP.
 Their health system had recently launched a patient connection hub for physician referrals.
 They worked with them to pilot the hub, following up on users who stated they didn’t have a PCP.
 They worked with potential patients to schedule an appointment.
 Pleasantly, there was no extra money spent here, but rather was an opportunity that had been overlooked.